davkk/masters-thesis/typst/main.typ

 == The old approach for efficiency correction

-Until now, the O2Physics framework has lacked a universal and automated implementation of the reconstruction efficiency correction.
-The older framework for Run 2 included it, however as in the recent Run 3, individual analysis tasks in the new software either have not applied the correction or have implemented it in an isolated, highly specific way.
+Until now, the FemtoUniverse has lacked a universal and automated implementation of the reconstruction efficiency correction.
+The code in older framework for Run 2 has included it.
+However, in the recent Run 3, individual analysis tasks in the new software either have not applied the correction or have implemented it in an isolated, highly specific way.

-To calculate efficiency, the O2Physics framework relied on the `femtoUniverseEfficiencyBase.cxx` task.
+To calculate efficiency, the analyses done in FemtoUniverse package relied on a task called `femtoUniverseEfficiencyBase.cxx`.
 Since each task contains its own separate set of configurable parameters, this approach required manually synchronizing the efficiency task with the main analysis task.
-Such an error-prone and time-consuming process demanded a careful mirroring of every change across all analyses.
+Such an error-prone and time-consuming process demanded a careful mirroring of every change across all configurations.
 The introduction of any potential inconsistencies could consequently reduce the reliability of the final results.

 Therefore, a large part of this work focuses on developing a generic method in O2Physics, which allows physicists to apply the corrections easily to any analysis task.

 == The initial idea

 A key aspect of the Run 3 upgrade involved shifting to a triggerless readout system, which requires real-time lossy data compression.
 Traditionally, systems have executed certain data processing tasks offline, but the new system integrates them directly into the front end of data acquisition.
-To facilitate this transition, ALICE introduced a centralized system called Calibration and Conditions Database (CCDB) @ccdb-alice-run3.
-As its main design goal, it stores and retrieves the calibration data and ensures real-time propagation of updates to the online cluster while asynchronously synchronizing content with Grid storage for later access.
+To facilitate this change, ALICE introduced a centralized system called Calibration and Conditions Database (CCDB) @ccdb-alice-run3.
+As its main design goal, it stores and retrieves the calibration data and ensures real-time propagation of updates to the online cluster, while simultaneously synchronizing content with Grid storage for later access.
 Researchers can retrieve the data through a REST API or a ROOT-based @root C++ client, which integrates directly with the O2 and O2Physics frameworks.

 The goal of the new approach for correction builds on the idea of using the CCDB to store and retrieve the correction data efficiently.
-The O2 framework provides a programmatic interface to the service, which makes the process easy to integrate for own needs.
-With this, analysis tasks can access correction factors from a central place, ensuring consistency.
+Fortunately, the O2 framework already provides a programmatic interface to the service.
+This makes it easy to integrate it for own needs.
+Analysis tasks can then access any correction data from a central location, ensuring a single source of truth and consistency.

-After many attempts to implement the corrections application in the O2Physics framework, the new approach would replace task-specific solutions with a single, reusable method.
+After many attempts to implement the corrections application in the FemtoUniverse, the new approach would replace task-specific solutions with a single, reusable method.
 This effort led to the creation of a class, `FemtoUniverseEfficiencyCorrection.h`, which serves as an abstraction for other analysis tasks to use.

-My first solution (@fig:workflow-initial) leveraged the O2 framework's so-called callback service, which allows any task to register a callback function that would execute custom code on special dispatched events, e.g. `Start`, `Stop`, `EndOfStream`, etc. The `CallbackService.h` file lists all the available event IDs @callback-service.
-I have settled for `Stop` event (@lst:callback-service-code), on which a callback uploaded the calculated correction factors to the CCDB only once, at the end of the analysis task execution.
+The first solution (@fig:workflow-initial) leveraged the O2 framework's callback service.
+It allows any task to register a callback function that executes custom code when special events get dispatched, such as `Start`, `Stop`, `EndOfStream`.
+The `CallbackService.h` file lists all the available event IDs @callback-service.
+This implementation used the `Stop` event (@lst:callback-service-code), based on which a callback uploaded the calculated correction factors to the CCDB only once, at the end of the analysis task execution.
 It used the `CCDBApi::storeAsTFileAny` method to interact with the CCDB @ccdbapi-store.
 This flow has worked as expected when running locally.

 #figure(image("img/workflow-initial.png", width: 80%), caption: [
   Visualization of the initial workflow for efficiency correction.